-The Citizens' Police Academy is an eleven week course with one, three hour, class being held each week.
+The Citizens' Police Academy is a weekly course with a one to three hour class being held each week.
 Each class topic will provide an overview of virtually every aspect of the work performed by police officers and civilian employees.

 - Traffic Stops